2019 Winner: PowerNet line mechanics with the pole grab (top) and a PowerNet team securing the pole for climbing.

 AWARD PRIZE

-The Award consists of a trophy and a cash prize of $500 NZD
+The Award consists of a trophy and a cash prize of $500 and a registration to the EEA Health and Safety Workshop, including the networking dinner.

 JUDGING CRITERIA

-1. The effectiveness of identification of the problem and the need for change.
+1. How effectively you identified the problem and the need for change.

-2. The extent of commitment in development and implementation.
+2. The extent of organisational commitment in development and implementation.

-3. The effectiveness of the impact or outcome of the achievement in the workplace.
+3. The effectiveness of the impact or outcome you achieved.

-4. The extent of integration of the achievement with other management systems in the organisation.
+4. The extent your initiative has been integrated with other management systems in the organisation.

-5. The suitability of the achievement or contribution for wider application to industry.
+5. The suitability of the initiative for wider application to industry.

 6. Compliance with all relevant statutory requirements.